 If you become a California resident, you must get a California driver license within 10 days.
 Since many people move to CA but don’t get a CA license right away as required by law, their driving privilege can be seriously affected by a DUI.
 If you lose the CA DMV case, your driving privilege in CA will be suspended for the length of time a CA driver would have their license suspended.
 4 months on a first offense and 1 year on a 2nd or 3rd offense.
 To get your driving privilege in CA reinstated you will need to show the CA DMV proof of an SR-22 and pay a reinstatement fee.
 Your license in your home state or any other state that is not CA will not be affected by you losing the CA DMV hearing.
-If you want to get work restricted driving privileges in CA, you will have to enroll and complete a CA DUI class.
+If you want to get restricted driving privileges in CA, you will have to enroll and complete a CA DUI class and get an IID.

 Non-Resident DUI– Home State DMV Case

 Through an interstate compact agreement, California is one of 45 states that shares information with other states regarding DUI convictions.
 The only states that are not a party to the Interstate Drivers’ License Compact are Georgia, Massachusetts, Michigan, Tennessee, and Wisconsin.
 This means that if you are convicted of a DUI in CA your home state DMV will be notified.
 Your home state DMV will notify you that they know you received a DUI in California and your home state DMV will take administrative action against your license the same as if you would have received the DUI in the home state.
 Go to your states DMV website to find out what action your state will take against your home state driving privilege for a DUI conviction in CA.